osintalex/qlm/README.md

 ## قلم

 which makes use of the three letter root _q-l-m_ to cut, snip, prune, clip or truncate.
-So try to keep those notes concise!
+So try to keep those notes concise ;-)

-:wink: